Displays in tabular and graphic form the execution time of the various synchronous and asynchronous tasks that are part of the running SimWB test.

 Statistics about the SimWB tasks that execute asynchronously to the test cycle.

 The display shows how the asynchronous models run with respect to the execution of the SimWB synchronous loop.
-The red boxes at the top of display represent the synchronous frames of execution; a maximum of 1 second of execution is shown.
-The display can be zoomed in / out with the slider control and can be scrolled in time with the horizontal scroll bar.
-The display refresh can also be paused so it is easier to examine the sequence of executions of the multiple asynchronous models.
+The red boxes at the top of display represent the synchronous frames of execution;

 The rate of execution of the top models in the chain might not be congruent with the synchronous loop causing the display to flicker as the execution of some models move around the 1 second of execution displayed.